swarmslab/OpenBlimp/README.md

   - Onboard computations (Phone?
 Arduino?
 Raspberry Pi?
 Others?)
   - Object recognition (Camera!
 Others?
 Do we need a depth sensor?)

+# Instructions
+- Clone the repository to your local machine
+- In "Position Control.py", modify the IP address of the Optitrack server, of your local machine accordingly.
+Change the uri of the drone.
+- Run the script by typing in a terminal `python3 "Position Control.py"`
+  - Another todo: make those changes of uri and IP addresses into input parameters of the script.

 # Demonstration
 Once we had most of the todos work, we will come back to create some demonstrations.